About Equality, Diversity, Inclusion (EDI)

 How can EDI principles be further fostered at SIB

-- Through an open dialogue and awareness raising with training (e.g. unconscious bias training as part of leadership courses), dedicated events (e.g. ‘Picture a scientist’ screening and discussion; knowledge-sharing event on Fair Algorithms)
+- … through an open dialogue and awareness raising with training (e.g. unconscious bias training as part of leadership courses), dedicated events (e.g. ‘Picture a scientist’ screening and discussion; a workshop on sex and gender biases in data science and AI)

-- Through collaborations to develop and ensure best practices both internally (internal departments) and with our partners in Switzerland and abroad
+- … through collaborations to develop and ensure best practices both internally and with our partners in Switzerland and abroad

-The SIB-wide Diversity working group was created to support and promote EDI principles across the institute’s activities.
-Its mission is endorsed by the Council of Group Leaders as well as by SIB's Management, who will be informed of the conclusions and recommendations.
+The SIB Diversity focus group was created to support and promote EDI principles across the institute’s activities.
+Its mission is endorsed by the Council of Group Leaders as well as by SIB's Management, who are informed of the conclusions and recommendations.
 Marie Dangles, Director of Communications, People & Culture acts as the sponsor of the initiative.